-One of ten women composers invited to perform at the 2018 International Composers Festival, Emili Rackemann is finding her way into the hearts and mind of her devotees, bringing women-hood into equilibrium within the world of music composition.
-While her music has sparked a beautiful interconnection between classical and minimalism, Emili's story-telling trailed with a love for live performance is undoubtedly giving Australian women a voice within the classical contemporary music scene.
+Raised in remote Central Queensland, Australia, Emili Rackemann's love for her rural upbringing never failed in providing her with a creative mind which would soon propel her into the world of composition and performance.
+One of ten women composers invited to perform at the 2018 International Composers Festival, Emili is finding her way into the hearts and mind of her devotees, bringing women into equilibrium within the world of music composition.
+While her music sparks a beautiful interconnection between classical contemporary and minimalism, Emili's story-telling trailed with a love for live performance is undoubtedly giving Australian women a voice within the instrumental music scene.

-Emili often speaks of her music as an aural tapestry.
 "When I compose I feel I am a conduit between spoken word and music.
 When there is a story to tell, genre become irrelevant" she says.

-With over one hundred compositions and seven album releases, Emili's music invites audiences on a timeless journey.
+With over one hundred compositions and seven albums, Emili's music invites audiences on a timeless journey.
 From uncharted history, personal thoughts and fictional stories, her music undoubtedly showcases the brilliance and diversity of her much loved instrument.